gbadev-org/tonc/content/pages/affine.md

 </div>
 </div>

-Unfortunately, there is a lot of incorrect or misleading information on the transformation matrix around; the matrix of eq 10.1 is just one aspect of it.
+Unfortunately, there is a lot of incorrect or misleading information on the transformation matrix around; the matrix of {@eq:incorrect_transform_matrix} is just one aspect of it.
 This actually starts with the moniker “Rot/Scale”, which does not fit with what actually occurs, continues with the fact that the terms used are never properly defined and that most people often just copy-paste from others without even considering checking whether the information is correct or not.
 The irony is that the principle reference document, GBATek, gives the correct descriptions of each of the elements, but somehow it got lost in the translation to matrix form in the tutorials.

 In this chapter, I'll provide the **correct** interpretation of the **P**-matrix; how the GBA uses it and how to construct one yourself.
 To do this, though, I'm going into full math-mode.
 If you don't know your way around vector and matrix calculations you may have some difficulties understanding the finer points of the text.
 There is an appendix on [linear algebra](matrix.html) for some pointers on this subject.